StephanMoeller/zigmkay/README.md

 The following is an overview over what is done and what is missing.

 ## Scanning
+- (done) poc for scanning a unibody
+- (done) debounce handling
+- TODO Generalization of pin config
-- Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes
+- TODO Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes

 ## Processor
 - (done) tap-only keys